 Night Diving: Here battery life comes into play, obviously the longer the better.
 But also important with night diving is a dive light that has a wider, brighter beam so you just don’t have “tunnel vision”.
 Especially if you have any anxiety about being in the dark, (which I do) I prefer a wider beam, but that’s just me.

-Photography/Video: Just get a GoPro or underwater camera and looking to try it out?
+Photography/Video: Have a GoPro or underwater camera and looking to try it out?
 The brightness and battery length is not as critical here but you do want a wide and consistent beam.
 You don’t want dive flashlight here, but a dive light specifically made for videography or photography.

 Cave/Tech Diving: When cave or technical diving you don’t necessarily want a wide beam but more of a bright narrow beam that allows you so see at a distance and can cut through murky water without a blinding effect like when you have on your high beams in a fog bank.
 Here reliability and battery life are also critically important.